Thoracic Epidural Injection

 -

-You may be told not to eat or drink anything for several hours before your procedure.
+You may be told not to eat or drink for several hours before your procedure.
 You may need to stop taking some medicines.
-You should also have someone available to drive you home afterward.
+You should arrange to have someone drive you home afterward.

 You may need other tests before you get the shot.
-For example, an MRI may provide more information about the structure of your back.
+For example, an MRI may give more information about the structure of your back.

 What happens during a thoracic epidural injection?

-Your healthcare provider can tell you exactly what to expect.
+Your healthcare provider can tell you what to expect.
 In general:

 -